eigerco/lumina/README.md

 For security reasons, browsers only allow WebTransport to be used in [Secure Context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).
 When running Lumina in a browser make sure to access it either locally or over HTTPS.

-## Running Go celestia node for integration
+## Running Go Celestia node for integration

 Follow [this guide](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic)
 to authorize yourself in github's container registry.

-Starting a celestia network with single validator and bridge
+Starting a Celestia network with single validator and bridge
 ```bash
 docker compose -f ci/docker-compose.yml up --build --force-recreate -d
 # and to stop it